Need to talk? Call 1800 882 436.

 What are the symptoms of constipation in children?

-• pooing in their pants
+• passing stool in their underwear

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.